 |50||3yrs / unlimited miles||2yrs / 18,000 miles||From £3,682 / £7,363|

-Any car costing six figures is pricey, but dig a little deeper and you’ll find the BMW i8 does actually offer value for money in many areas.
+Any car costing six figures is a lavish purchase by any standards, and you can have a Porsche 911 that's faster and costs less.
+Even so, you’ll find the BMW i8 offers value for money in many areas.

-Firstly, the combination of that petrol engine and hybrid system wasn’t cheap to develop, so given the i8’s price tag is comparable with other sports cars that offer this level of performance and exclusivity – not to mention the clever and advanced carbon fibre construction – the BMW is actually relatively fairly priced.
-Besides, there are basically no direct rivals.
+Firstly, the combination of that petrol engine and hybrid system wasn’t cheap to develop, so given the i8’s price tag is comparable with other sports cars that offer this level of performance and exclusivity – not to mention the clever and advanced carbon-fibre construction – the BMW is actually relatively fairly priced.
+Besides, it has basically no direct rivals.

-However, despite the i8’s eco credentials, a high price means the car doesn’t qualify for a government grant, so there’s no financial incentive – although if you’ve got more than £100,000 to spend on a car such as this, you might not need it.
+However, despite the i8’s eco credentials, the fact that it's not a completely zero-emissions vehicle means it doesn’t qualify for the government plug-in car grant, so there’s no financial incentive – although if you’ve got more than £100,000 to spend on a car, you probably don't need one.

 BMW i8 Coupe insurance group

-As the BMW i8 is a hybrid, you get a slightly reduced road-tax rate compared to a conventional petrol or diesel-engined car.
-However, as it costs more than £40,000, it also attracts the VED surcharge, so you’ll pay a total of £440 a year in road tax up to and including the car's sixth year on the road.
+As the BMW i8 is a hybrid, you get a slightly reduced road-tax rate of £135 a year, compared to £145 for a conventional petrol or diesel-engined car.
+However, as it costs more than £40,000, it also attracts a £320 VED surcharge, so you’ll pay a total of £455 a year in road tax up to and including the car's sixth year on the road.